emanuelefavero/react-autocomplete/README.md

 - Clone the repo and run `npm install` to install the dependencies
 - Run `npm run dev` to start the development server
+- Go to `http://localhost:5173` to view the application

 ## Usage